Ghana water polo grows as sport looks for more diversity - KESQ

 “I think it’s vital for the growth of our sport to break out of the normalcy that it’s been the last century, of traditional water polo nations,” said former U.S. player Genai Kerr, who serves on the board of the Alliance for Diversity in Water Polo.

-The second of three brothers, Asante got into swimming and water polo after his family became good friends with the family of five-time U.S. Olympian Jesse Smith.
+The second of three brothers, Prince got into swimming and water polo after his family became good friends with the family of five-time U.S. Olympian Jesse Smith.

 He often felt he stood out as a Black man.